 No one should be shaken by these afflictions; for you yourselves know that we are appointed to this.
 (1 Thessalonians 3:3-4)

-Instead of being surprised by adversity that comes as a result of our faith, expect and embrace it.
-Instead of hiding, watering down, trying to avoid, or being ashamed of the Gospel (Romans 1:16), gladly and firmly display it as your identity and eternal hope—regardless of the associated hardship.
+Christians should not be surprised by adversity that comes as a result of our faith.
+Instead, we should expect and embrace it.
+Nor should should we hide, water down, try to avoid, or be ashamed of the Gospel (Romans 1:16).
+Rather, we should gladly and firmly display it as your identity and eternal hope—regardless of the associated hardship.